mctantwerp/Canvas-LMS-Discord-BOT/README.md

 - `DB_USER=""`
 - `DB_PASSWORD=""`
 - `DB_NAME=""`
+7. fill in `SERVER_ID` and `DISCORD_ID` if you are hosting it on Azure with a VLM (if you are hosting somewhere else see what it needs to connect but make sure to add these in the .env file so those values are protected)

 ### Step 3: set up your database
 in the repo you can find a discordbot_setupdb.sql file you can run these query's to create the right database then you can use /addChannelWithCourse `Course_id` `Channel_id` `ChannelName`

+## Usage

+### slash-commands
+we've added several usefull slash commands to create an easy user experience and give you access to all the information your users will need when deploying the bot in your discord server.
+Wherever the command needs a parameter it will present you with options from data in the Database so that typing errors or non excisting courses can't be accessed.

+#### /get_latest_announcement
+This command will ask for a `course_name` and will then fetch the latest annoucement if it excist and send it in the channel but only for the user who asked it to see.

+#### /get_upcoming_assignment
+This will ask for a `course_name` and will return all upcoming assignments of the earliest date in the channel but only for the user who asked it to see.
+(note: if there are 2 assignment of the same date they both will be shown)

+#### /get_all_courses
+Will return a list of all active courses in the database.
+This can help you while you are adding channels after you complete your setup.